jneight/django-db-geventpool/README.rst

 Using Django 1.6+ ORM when not serving requests
 ____________

-On If you are using django 1.6+ with the celery gevent pool, or have code that manually spawn greenlets it will not be sufficient to set CONN_MAX_AGE to 0.
+If you are using django 1.6+ with celery (or other), or have code that manually spawn greenlets it will not be sufficient to set CONN_MAX_AGE to 0.
-Django only checks for long-live connections when finishing a requests - So if you manually spawn a greenlet (or have celery spawning one) it's connections will not get cleaned up but live one for the server to timeout.
+Django only checks for long-live connections when finishing a request - So if you manually spawn a greenlet (or have a task spawning one) its connections will not get cleaned up and will live until timeout.
 In production this can cause quite some open connections and while developing it can hamper your tests cases.

 To solve it make sure that each greenlet either sends the django.core.signals.request_finished signal or calls django.db.close_old_connections() right before it ends